ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 10. The actor validates if the composite match score is equal to greater than the composite finger threshold
 11. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err, actn
 12. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin, pin, OTP), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code

+1. Integrates the response with the static token generated for the authentication request.
+Refer to features related to generate a [**Static Token]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
-13. The system then proceeds to send notifications
+1. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
-14. Alerts and warning messages for data type violation are sent as per data definition.
+1. Alerts and warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **F. Evaluate the Individual's IRIS match with the corresponding IRIS in the Auth server** [**[↑]**](#table-of-content)